-Michael Thonet developed systems which also included stacking layers of wood veneer, bending them with steam, and then shaping them in heated moulds to form exotic chair designs which are still very relevant in today's furniture styles.
+Thonet developed systems which also included stacking layers of wood veneer, bending them with steam, and then shaping them in heated molds to form exotic chair designs which are still very relevant in today's furniture styles.

 Michael Thonet passed on in 1871, but his legacy still lives on.
-After his death, the family continued to design and produce his style of furniture, and today, his organisation still manufactures a vast range of furniture items made of steel, aluminium, bentwood, plastic and plywood.
+After his death, the family continued to design and produce his style of furniture, and today, his organization still manufactures a vast range of furniture items made of steel, aluminum, bentwood, plastic, and plywood.

 © 2011 artsofthetimes